ToryEllenG/ApplianSwap/README.md

 # EnergyAuditApplication
-Senior Capstone Project for ISAT Students at James Madison University.The purpose of this application is to provide a medium which allows the everyday homeowner to be presented with energy efficient alternatives to their current household appliances.
+Senior Capstone Project for ISAT Students at James Madison University.

+The purpose of this application is to provide a medium which allows the everyday homeowner to be presented with energy efficient alternatives to their current household appliances.

 **Team members:**